The Wizard of Oz: Legacy

 In 2018, it was named the "most influential film of all time" as the result of a study conducted by the University of Turin to measure the success and significance of 47,000 films from around the world using data from readers and audience polls, as well as internet sources such as IMDb.
 It would top the list in their study, followed by the Star Wars franchise, Psycho (1960), King Kong (1933) and 2001: A Space Odyssey (1968) rounding out the top 5.
+Variety published an article in 2025 about The Wizard of Ozs long term relevance.
+Writer Owen Blackwood believes that this is a result of it being an early depiction of a Hollywood film questioning traditional patriarchy.
+He noted that while the Wizard was the most "powerful figure in the kingdom", his influence is an illusion, and contrasted that with Glinda and the Wicked Witch being the only people with true abilities.

 On the film review aggregator site Rotten Tomatoes, The Wizard of Oz has a 98% rating based on 170 reviews, with an average score of 9.4/10.
 Its critical consensus reads, "An absolute masterpiece whose groundbreaking visuals and deft storytelling are still every bit as resonant, The Wizard of Oz is a must-see film for young and old."
 At Metacritic, which assigns a normalized rating to reviews, the film received a score of 92 out of 100, based on 30 reviews, indicating "universal acclaim".

 The film was included by the Vatican in a list of important films compiled in 1995, under the category of "Art".

-In 2019, Bright Lights Film Journal published Amy Kenyon's memoir/analysis, "The Wizard of Oz at 80: Archive of a Rust Belt Girl."

 In November 2024, it became the oldest film in history to join Letterboxd's "One Million Watched Club" and held this distinction until Snow White and the Seven Dwarfs joined the club in March 2025.

 Many notable people in the world of entertainment have voiced their admiration for the film and its influence on their work over the years, including filmmakers James Cameron, Jon M. Chu, Greta Gerwig, Jim Henson, Ron Howard, George Lucas, Oz Perkins, Steven Spielberg, Ant Timpson, John Waters and Michael Williams, actors Josh Gad, Cailee Spaeny and Michelle Yeoh, and musician Alex Turner of the Arctic Monkeys.